thoughtindustries/ansible-rethinkdb/README.md

 Ansible templates & tasks for RethinkDB
 =======================================

-This repository contains some ansible tasks & templates designed to help get you started building a
+This repository contains some ansible tasks & templates designed to help get you started building a production-ready rethinkdb server.

 Functionality includes: